gaelanlloyd/jekyll-recipes/_recipes/sloppy-joes.md

     - 1/3 cup water
     - Worcestershire sauce
 - Cook and stir until the sauce is even distributed and a bit thickened.
-- Right before serving, mix in yellow mustard
+- Right before serving, mix in yellow mustard.
 - Season to taste.
 - Spoon over toasted buns.